MicrosoftLearning/AB-6002-Introduction-to-finance-in-Dynamics-365/Instructions/Demos/Mod 5_Run financial reporting trial balance report.md

-Module 5: Describe general ledgers and cash and bank management demo 2
+## Module 5: Describe general ledgers and cash and bank management

-# Demo: Run Financial reporting trial balance report
+## Demo: Run Financial reporting trial balance report

 In this demo, we want to show the process of running a trial balance report by using Financial reporting in Dynamics 365 Finance.
 We will show the voucher posting from the previous demo.